Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attributes.md

   - javascript
 ---

-Did you ever use some weird class like `class="user-fuu"` for `JavaScript` to then pick up this class?
+Did you ever use some weird class like `class="user-fuu"` for `JavaScript` to pick up this class?

-Since the `HTML5` specification, we can use something better for this, and it's called data attributes!
+Since the `HTML5` specification, we can use something better for this, called data attributes!

 Let's dive into data attributes and get an HTML element with them.